da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

      imeta mod -d 1-20141007788.pack_1.tar FEDERATE 0

 **attribute: chksum**
-stores originally computed checksum

-This value has never to changed!
+stores originally computed checksum, backup for security purposes This value has never to be changed!

 **attribute: SYNCHRONIZED_TO**
 zones with secondary copies